 - Linear servo: This is also like the positional rotation servo motor described above, but with additional gears (usually a rack and pinion mechanism) to change the output from circular to back-and-forth.
 These servos are not easy to find, but you can sometimes find them at hobby stores where they are used as actuators in larger model airplanes.

-Controlling a servo motorA standard servo is what you normally find in R/C Hobby Toys.
+Controlling a PWM servo motorA standard servo is what you normally find in R/C Hobby Toys.
 They are high precision devices that can rotate a shaft up to 180 degrees.
-With the EZ-B and a Standard Servo, you can easily configure how many degrees to rotate the output shaft.
+With the EZB and a Standard Servo, you can easily configure how many degrees to rotate the output shaft.

-ARC takes care of the electrical communication to the servo for you.
+ARC takes care of the electrical communication with the servo for you, whether PWM or bi-directional serial.
 Standard servos can be used for the head or arms of your robot.

 The EZ-B has timing below 1ms and above 2ms to accommodate all servo types.
 Some servos do not fall within the specifications and require unusual timing.
 When testing with your servo, make sure you recognize the max and min values and set them in the control.
 If a servo attempts to move further than its maximum position, it may be damaged.
 Additionally, if a servo is rotated too far then it will consume a lot of current and the EZ-B may reset.